AlgorithmeAi/BlackSwanClassifier/README.md

 # Item-level introspection
 fi_item = new_model.get_feature_importance(item)   # feature contributions for this item
 conf_item = new_model.get_item_confidence(item)    # confidence for this item
-audit = new_model.get_audit(item)                  # returns a dictionary audit with lookalikes csv confidence and feature importance for this item
+audit = new_model.get_audit(item)                  # returns a text field with a RAG for decision making audit with feature importance for this item print(audit)                                       # To print the audit in the terminal
 # 10) Export a portable handle and re-load later
 new_model.to_json("quickstart/blackswan-api.json")
 final_model = BlackSwanClassifier("quickstart/blackswan-api.json")